dfsw/Just-Natural-Expansion/README.md

 ###Version 0.0.2
 * Improvements to the save/load system
-* Hard linking to the CCSE framework
+* Tweaking the requirements of some achievements, mostly in the challenges section
-* Tweaking the requirements of some achievements
+* Fixed a bug that may have prevented option settings from working when CCSE was installed

 ###Version 0.0.1
 * initial version